nikotang/rise-multinerd/README.md

 To test, run `test.py` followed by
-`A` or `B` to choose the dataset labels for the test set, a directory to your model, and an output directory for tensorboard files.
+`A` or `B` to choose the dataset labels for the test set, a directory to your model, and an output directory for a `results.json` file that contains evaluation results.
 For example, to test a model on all the NER tags:
 ```
 python test.py A ./model_dir ./eval_output_dir